 Ephraim at Christmastime is a sight to behold!
 Enjoy fun family crafts and a visit from Santa before heading outside to see the Christmas tree lighting in Harborside Park.

-See the abundance of Christmas trees decorated by local businesses and families then enjoy a Christmas Parade, arts & crafts and a tree lighting ceremony.
+See the abundance of Christmas trees decorated by local businesses and families then enjoy a Christmas Parade, arts & crafts and a tree lighting ceremony, all in Baileys Harbor.

-Celebrate New Year’s with shopping, ice skating, a bonfire, dining specials, and an early evening fireworks show.
+Celebrate New Year’s in Sister Bay with shopping, ice skating, a bonfire, dining specials, and an early evening fireworks show.
 The Cherry Drop countdown starts at 10:30pm.

 Each New Year’s Day since 1986 the Polar Bear Club goes for a refreshing dip in the icy water of Lake Michigan in Jacksonport to welcome the New Year.

-Door County’s most notorious winter event features live music, quirky games, delicious food, the “Fruit Loop Fun Run,” a fireworks display and a “Smokin Hot” Chili Cook-Off.
+Door County’s most notorious winter event takes place in Fish Creek and features live music, quirky games, delicious food, the “Fruit Loop Fun Run,” a fireworks display, and a “Smokin Hot” Chili Cook-Off.

-The tournament takes place on Kangaroo Lake with 60 teams competing in nine divisions.
-Concession stands, fire pits and warming tents help keep spectators warm.
+The tournament takes place on Kangaroo Lake in Baileys Harbor with 60 teams competing in nine divisions.
+Concession stands, fire pits, and warming tents help keep spectators warm.

 Sturgeon Bay Fire and Ice Festival, Feb.
 16